-A summary of key changes implemented after the December 31, 2020 valuation, which was used in the 2021 PERS ACFR.
+A summary of key changes implemented after the December 31, 2021 valuation, which was used in the 2023 PERS ACFR.
 Changes are described briefly below.
-Additional detail and a comprehensive list of changes in methods and assumptions can be found in the 2020 Experience Study for the System, which was published on July 20, 2021, which can be found at: https://www.oregon.gov/pers/Documents/Financials/Actuarial/2021/2020-Experience-Study.pdf
+Additional detail and a comprehensive list of changes in methods and assumptions can be found in the 2020 Experience Study for the System, which was published on July 20, 2021, which can be found at: 2020-Experience-Study.pdf (oregon.gov)